-UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process
+UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 The Combined Defence Services Examination-II, 2026 represents one of the most direct gateways into the officer cadre of the Indian Armed Forces, feeding fighting leadership into the Indian Military Academy, Indian Naval Academy, Air Force Academy, and Officers Training Academy.
 These 451 vacancies carry immense strategic weight: every officer commissioned through this route will eventually command troops in forward areas, lead naval warships, or fly combat missions in some of the most demanding operational environments on the planet.
 The prestige attached to clearing CDS and the subsequent SSB is unmatched in the Indian recruitment ecosystem.